phereford/such_coin_wow/README.md

 rake such_coin_wow:install
 ```
 The install rake task will setup the database, migrate it, create your single
-user account, and create all the coins.
-You will need to alter the .env file in
+user account, install all the various dependencies, and create the coins you
-order to setup the various user, password, and port arguments for each JSON-RPC
+mine.
+You will need to alter the .env file in order to setup the various user,
-server you run locally (i.e. each wallet you have open/each coin you mine).
-The
+password, and port arguments for each JSON-RPC server you run locally (i.e. each
-variable names must match the pattern ```"#{coin.ticker}_VAR"```.
-Here is an
+wallet you have open/each coin you mine).
+The variable names must match the
-example:
+pattern ```"#{coin.ticker}_VAR"```.
+Here is an example:
 ```
 DOGE_USER=<INSERT USER NAME>
 DOGE_PASSWORD=<INSERT PASSWORD>